2019 Lincoln Memorial confrontation: Incident

-In the afternoon of January 18, 2019, on the Plaza of the Lincoln Memorial in Washington, D.C. two separate marches were held: the Indigenous Peoples March, which had the purpose of raising awareness of indigenous people's issues, and the March for Life, which had the purpose of raising awareness of anti-abortion issues.
+On the afternoon of January 18, 2019, on the Plaza of the Lincoln Memorial in Washington, D.C., two separate marches were held: the Indigenous Peoples March, which had the purpose of raising awareness of indigenous people's issues, and the March for Life, which had the purpose of raising awareness of anti-abortion issues.
 For about ten minutes, there was an overlap on the Plaza of a small group from the Indigenous Peoples March and a larger group of students aged 15 and 16 from the all-male Covington Catholic High School in Park Hills, Kentucky, who were gathering at their appointed meeting place at the steps of the Plaza to wait for their buses to return home.
 Before the students arrived, a group of five Black Hebrew Israelites stood in a row "shouting scripture from red books" and taunting passersby.
-As the students began to arrive, the Black Hebrew Israelites began to taunt them, As more Covington students arrived, and in response to these taunts, the students performed school spirit sports chants, including their version of a Māori haka.
+As the students began to arrive, the Black Hebrew Israelites began to taunt them.
+As more Covington students arrived, and in response to these taunts, the students performed school spirit sports chants, including their version of a Māori haka.
 One of the Native Americans who was there for the march said that he felt "the students were mocking the dance".

 According to a January 23 New York Times article, Indigenous Peoples March participants said they had interpreted the "loud chanting" and the size of the group, as well as their MAGA apparel, as "aggressive and disruptive to their demonstration" which had just concluded.
 Nathan Phillips, a member of the Omaha tribe who had participated in the March, listened to the chants for what he said was about ten minutes.
 He said he thought that there was a confrontation between the students and the street preachers that he believed had reached a "boiling point".
 In his early press interviews, Phillips accused the Covington students of hate and racism.
 He later said that he had intended to defuse what he perceived as escalating tension between the students and the preachers.
 According to the Detroit Free Press, Phillips said, "They were in the process of attacking these four black individuals....
-These young men were beastly and these old black individuals was their prey, and I stood in between them and so they needed their pounds of flesh and they were looking at me for that."
+These young men were beastly and these old black individuals was (sic) their prey, and I stood in between them and so they needed their pounds of flesh and they were looking at me for that."
 According to CNN's Sara Sidner, two minutes after one of the students took off his shirt to lead the haka, the "drum beat of Phillips and another Native American drummer [was audible] in the video".
 They sang the AIM Song, a Native American intertribal song.